conda-incubator/conda-store/docs/administration.md

 times for non-graphic and non-gpu environments glibc is enough.
 Hence the default docker image `frolvlad/alpine-glibc:latest`.

+`CondaStore.serialize_builds` no longer build conda environment in parallel.
+This is due to an issue in conda/mamba that when downloading files in two concurent builds the downloads/extraction can overlap.
+This is a bug in conda/mamba that needs to be fixed.
+Default is True until this bug is fixed.

 ### `conda_store_server.storage.S3Storage`

 Conda-Store uses [minio-py](https://github.com/minio/minio-py) as a